olviko/EasyService/README.md

 EasyService
 ===========

-EasyService is a .NET library intended to simplify development and maintenance of Windows services.
+**EasyService** is a .NET library intended to simplify development and maintenance of Windows services.

-With EasyService, creating a Windows service is as easy as creating a console application.
-With a few lines of code, you get a complete Windows service that can be debugged using the debugger and installed by running ```service.exe install```.
+**EasyService** makes creating a Windows service as easy as creating a console application.
+With just a few lines of code you will get a complete Windows service that can be debugged using the debugger and installed by running ```service.exe install```.

 Benefits
 --